 Yes, there is a difference in the way male and female cats fight to the death.
 Male cats tend to be more territorial and will fight to defend their territory, while female cats tend to be more protective of their kittens and will fight to defend them.

-Learn More: Can rabbits freeze to death?
+Learn More: Can cats freeze to death outside?

 How do neutered or spayed cats typically fare when they fight to the death?